 - Check your wiper blades and replace them if they are worn.

 - Check your spare tire to make sure it is fully inflated.

 - Make sure your headlights, brake lights, turn signals, and horn work properly.

 - Check your exhaust for rust and other damage.

 Once a year:

 - Replace your fuel filter.

 Simple car maintenance can prevent deadly Atlanta auto accidents.
 No one should suffer for the negligence of other drivers.
-If you have been injured in an Atlanta car crash caused by inadequate vehicle maintenance, contact the Law Offices of Shane Smith at 770-HURT-999.
+If you have been injured in an Atlanta car crash caused by inadequate vehicle maintenance, contact Shane Smith Law at 770-HURT-999.